rust-embedded/discovery/microbit/src/05-led-roulette/README.md

 linking process to tailor the memory layout of the program to the requirements of the target device.
 This modified linking process is a requirement of the `cortex-m-rt` crate.

-Furthermore there is also an `Embed.toml` file
+Furthermore, there is also an `Embed.toml` file

 ```toml
 {{#include Embed.toml}}